br3ntor/circles/ROADMAP.md

 - [ ] **Centralized Event System (Event Bus)**: Implement an event bus to decouple systems.
 This allows objects to communicate through events (e.g., `PLAYER_DIED`, `LEVEL_COMPLETE`) without direct dependencies, making the codebase more modular and easier to extend.
 - [ ] **Robust Input Handler**: Develop a central `InputManager` to process raw browser inputs (keyboard, mouse) and translate them into game-specific actions, simplifying input handling throughout the application.
 - [ ] **Audio Manager**: Create a simple `AudioManager` to control loading and playback of sound effects and music, centralizing all audio-related functionality.
+- [ ] **Decouple Particle Creation with Emitters**: Refactor the particle creation logic by introducing an "Emitter" or "Generator" system.
+Each pattern (e.g., spiral, wave) will have its own Emitter class responsible for generating particle positions and initial properties.
+This will decouple the `ParticleSystem` from the specific creation logic, making the architecture more modular, flexible, and easier to extend with new patterns.